Recent Blogs

 6.Cultural Etiquette: Respecting Nepalese Traditions

-Nepal is a traditionally cultural country.
-Traditions of the locals should be maintained at all costs.
-6.1 Dress Modestly: One needs to put on decent clothes that cover the shoulders and knees when visiting temples or villages.
+One needs to wear proper clothes which cover shoulders and knees on visits to temples or villages.
 People of the Himalayas respect modesty and humility above all.
-6.2 Greetings and Gestures

 7.Responsible Travel: Reducing Your Impact